tmechouma/stores-sales-forcasting/README.md

 | Discount        | Discount applied to the sale. |
 | Profit          | Net profit earned from the sale. |

+## Question :
+How can historical sales data from multiple stores be analyzed to identify strategies for increasing sales ?

 ## Objective :
 Develop a Python ML approach to help store managers forecast future sales.

+## Workflow :
+The following workflow outlines the general process i conceived based on my experience.
+While we will follow it as a guideline, not all steps may be applicable to our specific case.
+## 1. Data Assessment and Preparation :
+  - **1.1 Data Assessment**:
+  - **1.2 Data Cleaning**: